kirillsaidov/ollama-mcp-example/README.md

 # Ollama MCP for Dummies
-This is a simple, beginner-friendly example showing how to set up and use an **MCP server** and **client** from scratch with Ollama.
+This is a simple, beginner-friendly example showing how to set up and use an **MCP server and client from scratch with Ollama**.
 I assume you already know what MCP is conceptually.

 ## A summary of how MCP works
 There are 3 components: